felixlopz/hubrise-test-task/APPS-TEMPLATE/en/overview.md

 ---

-**IMPORTANT NOTE:** Pushing order and customer information into HubRise will be supported in the future.
+**IMPORTANT NOTE** : Pushing order and customer information into HubRise will be supported in the future.
 Contact Solution for more information.

 ---